-Most widely known for its deep red color, garnets actually come in a variety of other colors which makes them unique!
+Most widely known for its deep red color, garnets come in various other colors, making them unique!
 Orange, purple, black, green, and blue (although extremely rare) are all common colors for this gemstone.
 From the purple garnet with its royal plum color to the Demantoid garnet with its vivid green color, there’s no doubt that garnets are a thing of beauty.
 Some garnets even come in color-changing varieties, where the stone will reveal different colors depending on the light.
 While appearing to look gray, the stone will then change to a purple hue when viewed under a different light!
 If your birthstone is garnet, but you’re not a fan of the red color, chances are there’s another garnet that has a color you’ll love!

 The rarity of a garnet depends on the specific variety you have your eye on.
-Some can be much rarer, and thus more expensive, such as the Demantoid mentioned above.
+Some can be much rarer and thus more expensive, such as the Demantoid or Tsavorite mentioned below.
 However, the popular deep red garnets are much more common.

 Garnet Engagement Rings

 If you’re considering a diamond alternative, like a Garnet, for the center stone of your engagement ring, we would advise against it.
 The reason is, although more affordable than a lab-grown diamond or a ruby, Garnets are a softer gemstone.
 If you plan on wearing your engagement ring daily, you’ll need a gemstone that can stand up to daily wear.